When will traffic at the Strait of Hormuz return to normal?

 Contract Snapshot

-This market resolves to YES if the 7-day moving average of transit calls through the Strait of Hormuz, as reported by IMF PortWatch, rises above 60 before July 1, 2026.
-If this condition is not met by the July 1, 2026 deadline, the market resolves to NO. The market closes early if the YES condition is met, otherwise, it closes by July 7, 2026, at 9:59 AM EDT, with payouts typically within 30 minutes of closing.
+For a "Yes" resolution, the 7-day moving average of transit calls through the Strait of Hormuz, as reported by IMF PortWatch, must be above 60 before July 1, 2026.
+Conversely, a "No" resolution occurs if this condition is not met by the specified date.
+The market opened on March 17, 2026, and will close early if the "Yes" condition is met, otherwise, it closes by July 7, 2026, at 9:59 AM EDT.

 Available Contracts